AI Agent Architecture: The Trust Boundary Model

 - deployment scripts,

-- internal APIs.
+- internal APIs,

-That means tool execution is not magic.
+Tool execution is not magic.

 - Which tools can this agent access?